-The Chelsea Society was founded in 1927 by the local historian Reginald Blunt with the aim of protecting the interests of all who live and work here and to preserve and enhance the unique character of Chelsea.
+The Chelsea Society was founded in 1927 to protect the interests of all who live and work here, and to preserve and enhance the unique character of Chelsea for the public benefit.

 The renowned author, James Holland, will meet with us from 6-8pm at Waterstones Bookshop on the Kings Road to discuss his book “Brothers in ...Read more >

 Transport for London are holding a public consultation on changes to bus services in London. https://haveyoursay.tfl.gov.uk/busreview Chelsea would be one of the main areas ...Read more >